 Crochet hot pads for any kitchen!

-My favorite colors being natural, charcoal, beige, and cherry blossom.
-Another cool thing about this yarn line is that the fiber isn’t dyed.
-It’s actually made from old garments that get broken down and then spun back into thin fibers.
-The whole process is amazing and it helps eliminate waste.
-Waste that would otherwise end up in landfills.
+This yarn is pretty neat because the fiber is not dyed.
+It’s actually made from old garments that get broken down and then it’s spun back into thin fibers.
+So it actually helps eliminate garment waste from landfills.
+Pretty neat right?

-Cotton yarn is the best for these spiral hot pads!
+Cotton yarn is the best for these crochet round hot pads!

 Other Free Crochet Kitchen Patterns

 - Modern Double-Thick Potholder – Crochet this easy and free cotton potholder using basic crochet stitches!
-You’ll be surprised how quickly these textured potholders work up.
+You’ll be surprised how quickly these double-thick potholders work up.
 Make 2 for the perfect gift!

-- Boho Crochet Coasters – Learn how to crochet these easy coasters for your coffee table today!
-These easy coasters are made in the spiral using only double crochets.
+- Boho Crochet Coasters – Learn how to crochet these easy coasters for your coffee table.
+These easy coasters are made in the round using only double crochets.
 A perfect beginner-friendly project.

 - 1 ball of Cotton Air 3mm (bulky weight) in the color natural, 55 yards total.
 Or any other #5 bulky cotton yarn. – 1 ball makes 2 hot pads.